- Apply nowThe program starts 2 times a year

 Want to discover whether Communication at HAN is the right choice for you?
 Experience it for yourself at an Open Day.
 Our students and staff look forward to meeting you there!

 Research is an important part of working as a communication specialist.
 Imagine you’re devising a communication plan.
 You need to know how your target group behaves.
 And, once you’ve implemented your plan, you need to measure the results.
 How do you do that?
 Through qualitative research, so focusing on the experience.
 Or through quantitative research, focusing on data.
 Throughout this degree, you learn to apply your research skills in practice.

 The 4th and final year of your communication degree.
 Work on a campaign for a real company.
 Follow courses like public relations, design thinking and creative execution.
 And get stuck into some fascinating research during your graduation internship.

 Working on a real campaign

 In the integrated communication project you work on a real campaign.
 You get tutoring and extra modules to help you structure the project.
 Tieu Anh Nguy and Marcell Koolman worked on a campaign for Kuehne + Nagel.
 Their topic?
 Employer branding.
-This project is a step up to the graduation project, where you work independently.
+This project is a step up to your graduation internship, where you work more independently.

-Your final-year project: the graduation assignment.
-Here you work with an internationally oriented company like Microsoft, Nike and Estee Lauder.
+During your graduation internship you work at an internationally oriented company like Microsoft, Nike and Estee Lauder.
 Your job is to make a strategic plan for a communication problem they are experiencing.
 This could be a marketing communication plan, a branding plan, a public relations plan, an internal communication plan or an online plan.
 You do the research and present the plan to the company.